basho/basho_docs/source/tutorials/fast-track/Basic-Riak-API-Operations.md

 ### Required Knowledge

-* *Client ID* - All requests should include the *X-Riak-ClientId* header, which can be any string that uniquely identifies the client, for purposes of tracing object modifications using [vector clocks](Riak-Glossary.html#Vector Clock).
+* *Client ID* - All requests should include the *X-Riak-ClientId* header, which can be any string that uniquely identifies the client, for purposes of tracing object modifications using [[vector clocks|Riak Glossary#Vector Clock]].
 * *URL Escaping* - Buckets, keys, and link specifications may not contain unescaped slashes.
 Use a URL-escaping library or replace slashes with %2F.

 ### Read an Object